 Humility and empathy are trending concepts in leadership, but they also have deep roots in ethical and philosophical study.
-As we grow more aware of the psychological and neurological components of awareness and leadership, we can better understand behavior - our own and others.
+As we grow more aware of the psychological and neurological components of self-awareness in leading others, we can better understand behavior - our own and others.

 The following materials are subject to the United States copyright laws (Title 17 U.S. Code).
-They are for use by students in the Leadership in the Profession of Arms course only.
+They are for use by students in the Foundations in the Profession of Arms course only.
 Further reproduction or distribution of copyrighted material is prohibited.